-Traditional Legal Model – justification is the declaration that a person is right with God in a legal sense – his sins being forgiven and the penalty paid.
+Traditional Legal Model – justification is the declaration that a person is right with God in a legal sense – He is then justified, his sins being forgiven and the penalty paid.
 Essentially, it is a ticket to heaven.

 Definitions from Spiritual Sources

 “A legal declaration involving God’s free grace in which He pardons the sinner, making him innocent, and reckons the believing sinner righteous.
 Justification gives the believing sinner perfect permanent standing before the Father.”
 (From https://bible.org/seriespage/appendix-glossary-terms, accessed Dec.
 24, 2017)

 “God is the one who makes us just, even though we are unjust.
 He is just and the justifier.
 The glory is that God pronounces us, His children, to be just.
 This is amazing, especially because we are still sinners.
 God actually declares us righteous in His sight God has made us right before His law even though we are sinners; our Father judges us as just even though we are unjust.
 However, our Father who art in heaven is just and the justifier; He is the only one who can make a person righteous.
 He justifies men and women who put their faith, belief, and trust in His Son, Jesus Christ.
 (From: https://www.spirituallight.ca/justification-1.html, accessed Dec.
 24, 2017)